-During the course of study as a Health Science student, the student may come in contact with patients who have communicable diseases, including HIV and Hepatitis.
-The student will also be exposed to blood or other potentially infectious materials.
+During the course of study as a Health Science student, the student may be in contact with patients who have communicable diseases, including HIV and Hepatitis.
+The student may be exposed to blood or other potentially infectious materials.

-Current information concerning communicable diseases, their transmission, and standard (universal) protective precautions to be used while caring for patients or handling potentially infectious materials will be taught.
+Current information concerning communicable diseases, their transmission, and standard (universal) protective precautions used while caring for patients or handling potentially infectious materials are taught.

 The risk of an un-vaccinated individual contracting Hepatitis B is greater than the risk of contracting human immunodeficiency virus (HIV).
 Therefore, recommendations for the control of Hepatitis B infection will also prevent the spread of HIV.
-The student will be expected to assume the responsibility for using standard precautions to minimize risk of disease transmission.
+The student is expected to assume the responsibility for using standard precautions to minimize risk of disease transmission.
 Failure to adhere to safety procedures may result in disease for the student and others.
 Habitual disregard for safety may result in dismissal from the program.

-Because the student is at risk of acquiring hepatitis B virus infection, it is strongly recommended that the student be vaccinated with hepatitis B vaccine prior to contact with patients or body fluids capable of transmitting disease.
+Because the student is at risk of acquiring hepatitis B virus infection, therefore the hepatitis B vaccine series is required prior to contact with patients or body fluids capable of transmitting disease.